hupili/python-for-data-and-media-communication-gitbook/notes-week-05.md

 * `strip()`means delete the meaningless character at the beginning and end of the string.
 * `HTML/bs4_tag.text` means turn bs4.element.Tag into pure text.
 * You can `help(str.strip)` to see the usage of strip.
+* `Type(sth)` is to print what is the format of sth.
+It's useful because you should know what's the data it return to further extract the value we want.
+Like, if it is a list, we should first use index to access its value.
+Similarly, if it is a dict, we should use keys to access its value.

 #### Get date